xhyrom/zed-discord-presence/README.md

 ### State

 The `state` option allows you to set the state message displayed in Discord.
-The placeholder `{filename}` will be replaced with the current file name.
+You can use [placeholders](#available-placeholders) like `{filename}` which will be replaced with the current file name.

 ```jsonc
 "state": "Working on {filename}"